AppleBreak1/Z490-Vision-D-Customac/README.md

 # SSDT

-- SSDT-PLUG.aml (Injects Plugin Type 1; No longer required beginning with Monterey 12.3)
+- SSDT-PLUG.aml (Injects plugin type 1; No longer required beginning with Monterey 12.3)

-- SSDT-EC-USBX.aml (Injects Fake Embedded Controller - High Power Charging for iPhone, iPad, etc)
+- SSDT-EC-USBX.aml (Injects fake Embedded Controller device - High Power Charging for iPhone, iPad, etc)

 - SSDT-DMAR.aml (Modifed to remove Reserved Memory Regions in OEM DMAR Table is required to load AppleVTD and to fix issues with ethernet/WiFi when VT-d is enabled.
 It is important to drop OEM DMAR table in ACPI section of the OpenCore config.plist)